kaisenlinux/manpages-dev/category/TCP/socat.md

        -lu    Extends the timestamp of error messages to microsecond resolution.
 Does not work when logging to syslog.

        -lm[<facility>]
               Mixed  log mode.
 During startup messages are printed to stderr; when socat starts the transfer phase loop or daemon mode (i.e. after opening all streams and before starting data transfer, or, with listening sockets with fork option, before the first accept call), it switches logging to syslog.
 With optional <facility>, the syslog type can be  selected, default is "daemon".

        -lh    Adds hostname to log messages.
 Uses the value from environment variable HOSTNAME or the value retrieved with uname() if HOSTNAME is not set.

        -v     Writes the transferred data not only to their target streams, but also to stderr.
 The output format is text with some conversions for readability, and prefixed with "> " or "< " indicating flow directions.

        -x     Writes the transferred data not only to their target streams, but also to stderr.
-The output format is hexadecimal, prefixed with "> " or "<  "  indi‐ cating flow directions.
+The output format is hexadecimal, prefixed with "> " or "< " indicating flow directions.
 Can be combined with -v .

        -r <file>
               Dumps the raw (binary) data flowing from left to right address to the given file.